e10v/tea-tasting/README.md

 - `equal_var: bool` -- Not used if `use_t is False`.
 If `True`, perform a standard independent Student's t-test that assumes equal population variances.
 If `False`, perform Welch’s t-test, which does not assume equal population variance.
 Default is `False`.

 ### Ratio metrics

+Ratio metrics are useful when an analysis unit differs from a randomization units.
+For example, you might want to compare orders per visit (the analysis unit).
+And there can be several visits per user (the randomization unit).
+It's not correct to use the `tt.SimpleMean` class in this case.

+The `tt.RatioOfMeans` class defines a ratio metric that compares ratios of averages.
+For example, average number of orders per average number of visits.
+The `numer` parameter defines a numerator column name.
+The `denom` parameter defines a denominator column name.

+Similar to `tt.SimpleMean`,  `tt.RatioOfMeans` applies the Welch's t-test, Student's t-test, or Z-test, depending on parameters `use_t` and `equal_var`.

 ### Results